Kimika Forbes: Wave FC

-2014/15 season

 During the 2014/15 season, Forbes featured for native club Wave FC, along with Venezuelan Maleike Pacheco.

-2015/16 season

 In the 2015/16 season, she was in the squad with compatriot and future Sportivo Limpeño colleague Kennya Cordner.

 Sportivo Limpeño

 2016 Paraguayan Women's Championship

 In October 2016, Forbes was approached by Sportivo Limpeño after they had seen a video of her best ever performance against USA in the 2014 CONCACAF Women's Championship.

 On 4 November 2016, Paraguayan newspaper HOY announced that Forbes, along with Paraguayan midfielder Dulce Quintana had signed with Sportivo Limpeño ahead of the 2016 Copa Libertadores Femenina.
 Forbes integrated into a squad with her compatriot with Kennya Cordner, both players became the first two Tobagonian footballers in the country's history to play in Paraguay.
 Forbes joined from FC Ulindi from a USA University League and arrived in Paraguay without speaking Spanish.

 Forbes shared her place in the Sportivo Limpeño squad alongside Paraguayan star Jessica Martínez.
-Before going into the 2016 Copa Libertadores Femenina, Forbes became back-to-back Champions with Sportivo Limpeño in winning the 2016 Paraguayan Women's Championship.
+Before going into the 2016 Copa Libertadores Femenina, she became back-to-back Champions with Sportivo Limpeño in winning the 2016 Paraguayan Women's Championship.
 Sportivo Limpeño had defeated Cerro Porteño 4–2 on aggregate (1–1 and then 3–1) to be crowned champions of Paraguay's Women's Championship, and Limpeño's second consecutive league title.

 2016 Copa Libertadores Femenina

 In Sportivo Limpeño's opening fixture of the Copa Libertadores Femenina, they defeated Peruvian club Universitario de Deportes 4–0, with Forbes being the number one goal keeper for Limpeño.

 On 9 December, Forbes featured in Sportivo Limpeño's 3–2 victory against Uruguayan club Colón in their group's second fixture.

 Sportivo Limpeño finished in first position of their group with 7 points and faced the Brazilian team Foz Cataratas at the semi-final stage of the competition.
 Limpeño defeated Foz Cataratas 2–0 with Forbes as goalkeeper on 17 December 2016, before advancing to the final where Forbes would play an entire 90 minutes.

 On 20 December 2016, Forbes kept for Limpeño in a 2–1 victory against Venezuelan side Estudiantes de Guárico, having been losing 1–0.

 Forbes was then shortlisted as CONCACAF Goalkeeper of the Year.
 She also became the first Caribbean footballer to win a South American trophy.
-Forbes was in the starting line up and played in Sportivo Limpeño's agonizing 2–1 victory against Venezuelan club Estudiantes de Guarico in the final of the 2016 Copa Libertadores Femenina in December.
+She was in the starting line up and played in Sportivo Limpeño's agonizing 2–1 victory against Venezuelan club Estudiantes de Guarico in the final of the 2016 Copa Libertadores Femenina in December.